AshRouth/SOC/_motions/Moonshot to Retrofit Homes.md

 A third of us face fuel-poverty.
 Our homes overheat in summer and get cold in winter; and they puff out 1/5th of our carbon emissions.
 Government should take a Moonshot approach to building a new economy, working on the complex, costly task of retrofitting homes with insulation, ventilation and renewables.

 ## Motion
+SOC notes: This will be added into the Record of Policy Statements {:.alert .alert-primary}

 That the Green Party advocate a moonshot at retrofit to provide fuel security, make home-heating affordable, protect our people from ill-health and death, and tackle climate change.

 Government and councils should take a systems-approach to mass-retrofit; creating a national structure with delivery through local councils; with grants and zero-interest loans to householders.